v-empower/MeetHour-Web-MobileSDKs/Mobile/Native/ios/README.md

 title: Meet Hour iOS SDK
 ---

+## Using the SDK via Swift Package Manager (SPM)

+Consumers then use File → Add Package Dependencies with https://github.com/v-empower/meethour-ios-sdk-releases, Pick
+1. MeetHourSDK-Native (For ObjC/Swift/Flutter projects)
+2. MeetHourSDK-ReactNative.(For React Native project.)

+## Using the SDK via Cocoapods

 ## For iOS - Pod Update

 Always run below command if you want to get latest MeetHourSDK Pod file.